AppGharage/Epay-Docs/source/docs/compiling-assets.md

 $ npm run dev
 ```

-Once the assets have been compiled, `jigsaw build` will be run again automatically, so you can preview your changes in the browser.
+Once the assets have been compiled, the `build` command will be run again automatically, so you can preview your changes in the browser.

 ### Watching for changes